-- Asphaltic material
+- · Asphaltic material;

-- Bituminous emulsion bond coat
+- · Bituminous emulsion bond coat;

-- Milled in road studs
+- Milled in road studs; and

 - Thermoplastic road marking paint.

 Wastes are anticipated to be planings from the carriageway surface course, which will be recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
-The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011.
+The Contractor is responsible for the disposal of road planings and this will be registered prior to the start of works in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011.